 - The Public Safety Building is open.

-- Marysville Jail inmate visitation will resume Saturday, July 4.
-Jail services such as Alcoholics Anonymous, Narcotics Anonymous, and church and religious activities are currently suspended.
+- All inmate visitation and services such as Alcoholics Anonymous, Narcotics Anonymous, and church and religious activities are currently suspended.

 - Community Development & Public Works